richardjonyo/data-engineering-zoomcamp/README.md

 * Orchestrate the pipeline using an orchestration tool.</li>
 * Generate a report summarizing some of the findings.</li>

+This project has the goal of answering the following questions:

+1. What is the average yearly tonange of coal produced in US since 2001?
+2. Whichis the highest coal producing state and region?

 ## Technologies used
 * Google Cloud Platform (GCP): Cloud-based auto-scaling platform by Google
 * Google Cloud Storage (GCS): Data Lake